abhijitpattanaikad-ui/ESAS/README.md

 # ESAS — eSports Web Platform

-ESAS is the Next.js web application for XeSports tournament discovery, registration, brackets, account management, partner discovery, and public marketing pages.
+ESAS is the Next.js web application for eSports tournament discovery, registration, brackets, account management, partner discovery, and public marketing pages.

 This repository was rebuilt from the supplied XeSports source with a production-safety focus.
 The application now treats the upstream API as authoritative: it never substitutes mock tournament or bracket results when a request fails.